paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 The process for the development of new reliability models is applicable to all technical domains.
 Additional information can be found in the dedicated chapters ({ref}`EEE chapter<sec_eee_handbook>`, {ref}`MEC chapter<sec_mech_handbook>` and {ref}`MIS chapter<sec_misc_handbook>`):

--   **EEE:** New reliability prediction models for EEE items can be derived using different inputs, as discussed in {numref}`sec_eee_handbook`.
+-   **EEE:** New reliability prediction models for {term}`EEE` items can be derived using different inputs, as discussed in {numref}`sec_eee_handbook`.
 For new technologies there is no data available from IOR, making it necessary to rely on manufacturer data or dedicated testing.

 -   **Mechanical:** The general process for the development of new reliability prediction models is essentially equivalent to the approach for mechanical reliability prediction presented in {numref}`sec_mech_handbook`, where a strong focus is set on the relevant {term}`failure mechanisms <Failure mechanism>` and the associated {term}`Physics of Failure <Physics of failure>`.
 Bayesian methods for model updating allow the consideration of available data (e.g. test data), even with limited sample size.